phpMussel/phpMussel/_docs/readme.en.md

 ###3B. <a name="SECTION3B"></a>HOW TO USE (FOR CLI)

-Please refer to the "HOW TO INSTALL (FOR CLI)" section of this readme file.
+Please refer to the "HOW TO INSTALL (FOR CLI)" section of this README file.

 Be aware that, although future versions of phpMussel should support other systems, at this time, phpMussel CLI mode support is only optimized for use on Windows-based system (you can, of course, try it on other systems, but I can't guarantee it'll work as intended).